 When the clot dissolves, you’ll be able to see bone and it is called a dry socket.
 This can be very painful and your dentist may need to actively help you heal and manage the pain.

 Getting your wisdom teeth removed is never fun, but it’s often necessary.
-By working together with your dentist, and following all the instructions your given, you should have a quick and full recovery, allowing you to again eat and drink what you want in a short period of time.
+By working together with your dentist, and following all the instructions you’re given, you should have a quick and full recovery, allowing you to again eat and drink what you want in a short period of time.

 – Dr. Taj.